HafizMBilal009/datumbrain.github.io/_posts/2021-03-10-react-best-practices.md

 ## Avoid DOM Manipulation

-Try to use React state instead of DOM manipulation as:
+Try to use React state instead of DOM manipulation as

-Bad approach:
+Bad approach

 ```html
 <div id="error-msg">Please enter a valid value</div>